AllenNeuralDynamics/harp.device.white-rabbit/README.md

 ## Features
 * 16 output channels for distributing clocks to other devices
 * 1 input channel for receiving and synchronizing to another clock source
+* 1 Additional Auxiliary Output, providing one of the following at a time:
   * PPS output
   * serial output of the time at user-specifiable baud-rate
 * "Used channel detection."
 Device can identify which channels are in use.

 ## Ordering ➡ 💸